lshuns/CosmoWrapper/README.md

  7) Install CosmoPipe and its dependencies.
  8) Configure the CosmoPipe for the run.
  9) Collect and prepare the catalogues for CosmoPipe.
-10) Compute data vector, covariance matrix and MCMC sampler
+10) Compute data vector, covariance matrix and MCMC sampler.
-11) Install and run minimiser
+11) Install and run minimiser (optional, requires access to `KiDS1000_chains`).
 12) Download Planck chain and collect MCMC and minimiser output in `ChainDir`.
     These files are in `MultiNest` format and are named:
     `GoldSet_*_multinest_*.txt` (MCMC)